Bilawal Bhutto-Zardari accuses judiciary of being behind Imran Khan's party revival - ExBulletin

 Highlighting the political situation in Bangladesh, Bilawal said the Pakistani people were closely monitoring the situation following the anti-government protest that prompted its Prime Minister Sheikh Hasina to resign.

-He urged the government to pay attention to the problems of people going through economic crisis.
+He urged the government to pay attention to the problems of people who are going through economic crisis.
+(PTI)

 |